Boom & Bust

 Sometimes we are ‘set in our ways’ and don’t even realise that our habitual ways of doing things are no longer appropriate or helpful.
 We tend to spend a lot of our time in automatic pilot!

 Use the activity diary here to help you notice your particular pattern.
 Try to record how you spend your time and energy throughout the week.
 Jot down a subjective measure of your symptoms as you go.
 This may be pain or fatigue- with zero being ‘no pain/ not fatigued’ and ten being ‘worst possible pain/ highest level of fatigue’.
 You might also jot down how stressed or tense you feel in the same way, with zero meaning ‘relaxed’ and ten meaning ‘totally stressed out!’
+This is the first step in noticing your patterns, and not intended to increase your anxiety about activity.
+More to guide you towards tweeks in your ways of going through your day.

 Next: Activity Diary